Holiday and payroll calendars, and payroll-related information.

 Faculty, A&P, and Executive Service employees required to work on a College observed holiday, will have 12 months to either use the equivalent number of hours worked or notify the supervisor their desire to be paid.
 Hours not used or paid, will be forfeited.

 New College provides a paid or unpaid medical leave of absence.
-The employee must submit a request in writing to the immediate supervisor.
+The employee must submit a request in writing to the immediate supervisor, and send a copy of the request to HR.
 The leave of absence may not exceed six months, including FMLA hours (if applicable).
 This request can be used for all categories of FMLA.
 The request must include a medical certification stating the employee is unable to perform the assigned duties due to illness, disability, or injury.

 Should you use up all your paid leave, you may request a medical leave of absence without pay.
 New College will continue to pay the employers premium for your health and basic life insurance.
 This will not exceed six (6) months, within a rolling 12-month period.
 The employee will be responsible for their premium payments.